MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-developers.md

 ---
-title: "Business Central security for AL developers"
+title: Business Central security for AL developers
-description: Helps you understand and improve the security of your Business Central apps. ms.custom: na ms.date: 04/01/2021 ms.reviewer: na ms.topic: conceptual
+description: Understand and improve the security of your Business Central apps written in AL. ms.custom: na ms.date: 02/23/2024 ms.reviewer: solsne ms.topic: conceptual
 author: kennienp
 ---

 # Business Central security for AL developers

-This article helps you understand and improve the security of your Business Central app regardless of where it's hosted.
-In the sections listed below, you'll find guidance and recommended security best practices related to your app development lifecycle, and what you as an AL developer need to know about authentication, authorization, auditing, and data encryption and secrets management.
+This article helps you understand and improve the security of your [!INCLUDE[prod_short](../developer/includes/prod_short.md)] app regardless of where it's hosted.
+In the following sections, you find guidance and recommended security best practices related to your app development lifecycle, and to what you as an AL developer need to know about authentication, authorization, auditing, and data encryption and secrets management.

 ## Security development lifecycle (SDL)